oskardudycz/event-driven.io/content/posts/2023-02-05--explicit_validation_in_csharp_just_got_simpler/index.pl.md

 );
 ```

-**The only downside of this approach may be that's _fail fast_.** It'll throw an exception on the first wrong property.
+**The main downside of this approach may be that it's _fail fast_.** It'll throw an exception on the first wrong property.
 We won't get a listing of all the incorrect values.
 Still, that will be fine for the UI-based requests, as we should have validations made there.
 If the request bypassed them, it either means we forgot to align them or someone made something malicious.
 For the API-first design, that may be a more significant issue if our convention is to return all errors instead of failing fast.

 **I believe that such an explicit approach is much safer and clearer.** We're depending on the compiler, getting failures during development, not in runtime.
 We're making [explicit things that should be explicit](/pl/explicit_events_serialisation_in_event_sourcing/) and have control over what's happening.

-There are allocations, and no reflection magic, which is an obvious win.
+There are no redundant allocations, and no reflection magic, which is an obvious win.

 **Keeping validation in the code also creates a better form of documentation, as looking at the class, we see what to expect.** Once we create an instance of an object, we can trust it and don't repeat validation in multiple places.